Garden Landscaping Ideas

 Lots of flowers and soft edges define a cottage garden.
 This landscaped cottage garden features seating in a circle of evergreens with lots of pollinator-friendly and scented flowers in the surroundings.
 The wall and old-time fountain add to this country scene.

-Here’s an interesting stone garden landscape.
+Here’s an interesting stone landscape.
 The main path is lined with pebbles and pavers, but the main attraction here are those spheres – what a talking point!

 Love the river of blue flowers on the opposing side too.
 Once this garden is in place it won’t need any maintenance for years.